 Mildred, in turn, is an embittered woman who has managed to live through an abusive marriage and is now doing whatever she can to hold herself together after an awful tragedy.
 She tries not to care about what people think of her (she even assaults some kids without a second thought), and McDormand shines by letting us see Mildred’s heart beneath so much resentment, like in a beautiful scene in which she opens up to a passing deer.
 While we understand Mildred from the way her son and ex-husband speak of her (usually as a “cunt”), we learn that even her daughter wanted to move in with her father to get away from her.
 It is not the murder that shaped Mildred to be this way, she was already like that before, dry and broken.

-And if her ex-husband Charlie (John Hawkes, excellent) surprises us with a shocking moment of tenderness towards her, Dixon is the most fascinating character in the entire film, a simple-minded and lost man who carries a world of anger inside without realizing why – and Rockwell deserves a lot of praise for making us pity a character who could have been easily made into an odious creature.
-Dixon’s violent explosion of hate (shot in a magnificent long take) comes from a place of loss, pain, frustration and a desperate need to blame someone – and I really doubt that we will see another scene this year so full of sorrow and compassion as the one that takes place between Dixon and another character in a hospital room.
+And if her ex-husband Charlie (John Hawkes, excellent) surprises us with a shocking moment of tenderness towards her, Dixon is the most fascinating character in the entire film, a simple-minded and lost man who carries a world of anger inside him without realizing why — and Rockwell deserves a lot of praise for making us pity a character who could have been easily made into an odious creature.
+Dixon’s violent explosion of hate (shot in a magnificent long take) comes from a place of loss, pain, frustration, and a desperate need to blame someone — and I really doubt we will see this year another scene so full of sorrow and compassion like the one that takes place between Dixon and another character in a hospital room.

 But while McDonagh seems to be having a lot of fun with those offbeat conversations about the “importance of English” (“unless you’re Mexican”) or an elusive “sandy country,” it is clear that he is more interested in telling a sincere story about love and how essential it is in a world full of hate.
 There is one scene that illustrates that quite well, when Mildred and Willoughby indulge in a bitter exchange of barbs and an incident completely changes the tone of the conversation, making it clear for us that these are good people whose anger comes from ugly circumstances.
 And that is why a certain decision in the end reveals so much about these characters, who need to find a meaning for their lost lives without any conviction about where they are going.